Conducting an Ethics Investigation: A Comprehensive 20-Step Guide

 Before starting your investigation, make sure each team member knows their responsibilities, as well as deadlines to complete them.
 Each person should complete their tasks, nothing more, nothing less.

-With i-Sight, you can keep your investigations on-track and secure all with one tool.
+With Case IQ, you can keep your investigations on-track and secure all with one tool.
 Role-based access ensures case data doesn't fall into the wrong hands.
 Task alerts and to-do lists help team members meet deadlines and let managers control the workflow.

 Do your employees understand the implications of a workplace conflict of interest?